Gödöllő: Amerigo Tot's "The Apotheosis of the Nucleus"

 Amerigo Tot is a sculptor of Hungarian origin.
 His copper relief created on an imposing 120 square metres entitled "The Apotheosis of the Nucleus" can be seen in the University Hall of the Faculty of Technical Studies.

 "I wanted to show the apotheosis of the nucleus in copper...The nucleus, he said, is a general thought.
 It is the grain for the plant and the beginning for biology as well.'
 Theoretically grain and soil and woman go together..." said Tot about the theoretical background of the relief.
 His work was originally designed for the gate of Saint Peter's Basilica in Rome.
 The first design was ready in 1970 but, due to a series of historical events it was only inaugurated in 1983 in the presence of the artist, who was by then seriously ill.

 Museum of Agricultural Machinery

-The museum hosts the second largest collection of agricultural machinery in the world.
-On its 6,000 square meters, it is home to a collection of more than 2,000 agricultural machines that are still working.
-Six exhibitions introduce agricultural machinery and curiosities in the history of agricultural techniques.
-The visitor will be introduced to the 2.5 million year-old history of food acquisition and production, through models reconstructed with the help of original designs and machines.
-It is a true adventure of understanding mankind's tough fight for the daily bread.
-The exhibitions show the development of the machines from very early times like wind, water and steam powered agricultural machines, to modern ones used today.
-Some 200 agricultural models show the development of food producing machinery together with documentation on the technical history of the respective time.
+The museum hosts the second-largest collection of agricultural machinery in the world.
+It is home to a collection of more than 2,000 agricultural machines that are still working.
+Six exhibitions introduce agricultural machinery and the history of agricultural techniques.
+The exhibitions show the development of the machines from very early times like wind, water and steam-powered agricultural machines, to modern ones used today.

 Hungaricums (traditional Hungarian food types) are on display here: more than 300 types of food introduce the traditional food of Hungarians arranged in a thematic order according to region.
 The complete history of Hungarian agricultural production is explained in an exhibition in which the visitor can see soil cultivating machines, plant cultivating machines and those for animal husbandry used by ploughmen in earlier times, as well as modern machines used today.